-A kidney contusion, often called a kidney bruise, occurs following blunt trauma or direct impact to the lower back.
-This trauma leads to bleeding inside of the kidney.
-It may also cause pain, tenderness, and discoloration of the skin.
+A kidney contusion, often called a kidney bruise, occurs after blunt trauma or direct impact to the lower back.
+This may cause bleeding inside the kidney, pain, tenderness, and skin discoloration.

 Your back muscles and rib cage protect your kidneys.
 If a kidney becomes injured, you may also have injured other muscles and bones.

 A bruised kidney is considered a serious injury.
 Left untreated, it can lead to serious health complications, even death.

 The common symptom associated with a bruised kidney is pain, specifically on the sides of the abdomen and in the flank area.
 This is the region between the lower rib cage and upper hip.

 Other symptoms include: